Bhonpur

 Bhonpur is a village that are located near Boinchi in Hooghly district, West Bengal, India.
 It is under Pandua police station.
 Approximately it is 3 km apart from this region's main town Boinchi.

 Origin of the village name

 It is said that a rock came over the soil.
-Soil is said Bhnui(ভুঁই) in local language.
+Soil is said Bhnui(ভুঁই) in the local language.
 So the village is named Bhonpur.

 Education

-There are two primary schools and a higher secondary school in Bhonpur.
-The name of the higher secondary school is Bhonpur Jajneswar Vidyapith(ESTD: 1953).
+There are two primary schools and a higher secondary school.
+The name of the higher secondary school is Bhonpur Jajneswar Vidyapith (ESTD: 1953).
 The name of the primary schools are Bhonpur Primary School & Chetua Primary School.
-There is a B.Ed College in the village.
-Its name is Binita Mohanta College of Education.
-It is established in 2013.
+There is a B.Ed.
+College in the village named Binita Mohanta College of Education.
+It was established in 2013.